Suntory Spirits Limited

 Suntory’s domestic spirits and liqueurs began in 1936 with the launch of Hermes Dry Gin, and since then, Suntory has introduced a variety of domestic Western spirits including liqueurs, plum wines, vodka and others.
 Many of these have been produced at our plant in Osaka, which marked its 100th anniversary in 2019.
 Today, products making use of the knowledge and technology gained over this long history of developing Western-style liquor extend from higher-end bottled brands to convenient RTD beverages, and are enjoyed by a wide range of customers.

 Leading products include Kodawari Sakaba no Lemon Sour no Moto liqueur, which offers the taste of lemon sours as enjoyed at restaurants and bars at home with the simple addition of soda, as well as Sui, a Japanese gin that offers the enjoyment of gin and soda to restaurants and bars.
-In the Suntory Japanese Craft series, created from the bounty of Japan’s four seasons and the expertise of craftsmen, we also offer ROKU gin, plum wine (including Yamazaki Distillery Reserve Suntory Umeshu and Casked Umeshu), Kanade, a craft liqueur (including Sakura, Matcha, White Peach and Yuzu), and our HAKU vodka.
+In the Suntory Japanese Craft series, created from the bounty of Japan’s four seasons and the expertise of craftsmen, we also offer ROKU gin, plum wine, including Yamazaki Distillery Reserve Suntory Casked Umeshu and Suntory Umeshu Cask-finished Yamazaki Umeshu Blend, Kanade, a craft liqueur (including Sakura, Matcha, White Peach and Yuzu), and our HAKU vodka.

 We will continue offering customers new value across a wide range of categories and businesses, as we take on the challenge of creating Western liquor culture.